irdest/irdest/docs/developer/src/technical/irdest-core/index.md

-# libqaul
+# irdest-core

-The core of qaul, providing an API for user profile management, services, and message creation.
+The core of irdest, providing an API for user profile management, services, and message creation.
 It bundles an encrypted database to persist data to disk.